sjstretton/screwed/08-Inequality.md

 In 2014/15, after direct taxes, the average incomes of the richest fifth of households was five and a half times that of the poorest fifth (£67,000 and £12,300 per year respectively).

-Income Tax made up the largest proportion of direct tax paid by the richest fifth of the population.
+Income tax made up the largest proportion of direct tax paid by the richest fifth of the population.
 Income tax is the most progressive of the direct taxes and thus has the biggest effect on reducing income inequality.
 The below chart compares the progressivity of income tax, National Insurance Contributions and Council Tax.
 A positive value indicates progressivity.

 |![Image](ChapterPictures/6-14-IncomeProgressivityTax.png)|
 |:--:|